nasane/moarTP/README.md

 # Instructions for use:

-The newest version of the plugin requires a database to operate.
+The newest version of the plugin requires a MySQL database to operate.
 If you have existing locations on your server, they will be automatically sent to the database upon configuration.
 Download the plugin from http://dev.bukkit.org/server-mods/moarTP.
 Place in your plugins folder for your Bukkit server, and reload the server.
 Open moarTP_db.config, insert database connection details, and save the file.
 Then, reload the server once more.
 You should be ready to go!